VLDB2020/VLDB2020.github.io/call4workshops.md

 Proposal evaluation criteria include relevance to VLDB, scientific quality, quality of proposed organization, evidence of interest (e.g., previous submission and attendance counts), long-term vision, diversity considerations (of all forms including, e.g., affiliation, geography, gender, race, seniority, etc.), and difference from other proposals.

+## Additional Information

+Accepted workshops will be scheduled considering the preferred date and duration, the workshop topics, and the number of available slots.
+The organizers of accepted workshops are required to announce the workshop and call for papers, solicit submissions, conduct the review process, compose a workshop program, and organize the proceedings.
+Workshop programs must comply with a joint catering schedule, and workshop programs must be published 15 days prior to the early registration deadline for VLDB 2020.

 ## Contact (Workshops Program Chairs)

 * Contact email: [vldb2020-workshops@googlegroups.com](vldb2020-workshops@googlegroups.com)